legenduzair/epic-expeditions/README.md

   - Build a platform that is user-friendly and is accessible to all.

 ### Entity Relationship Diagram
+  - As this project utilises Django which is a MVT(Model, View & Template) framework, a connection to database tabels or 'Models' is required.
+An entity relationship diagram was created to visually map out the structure of the databases & models.

 ### Agile Methodology - User Stories
   - All forms of agile methodology were managed using GitHub Issues through implementing user stories gaining potential perspectives of a target user.